Edubabble: A Glossary of Teacher Talk

-In over thirty years as a teacher, counselor, principal of elementary, middle and high schools, as well as six years as superintendent of schools (a CEO position in the jurisdiction in which I worked), I have found the vast majority of teachers to be dedicated, some to the point of being altruistic.
+In over thirty years as a teacher, counselor, principal of an elementary, a middle, and three high schools, as well as six years as a Superintendent of Schools (a CEO position in the jurisdiction in which I worked), I have found the vast majority of teachers to be dedicated, some to the point of being altruistic.
 They possess high levels of intrinsic motivation and may be broadly described as individually conservative and collectively liberal.
 They appear to eschew flamboyant attire, often sporting forgettable, almost dull, fashion.
 They seem to prefer practical rather than flashy cars.
 These are generalizations to be sure, but there is enough fodder in these idiosyncratic character traits to form a thematic thread throughout the glossary.

 A fourth leitmotif focuses on so-called “experts”, who are forever telling teachers what to do and how to do it.
 While these people range from politicians to bureaucrats and professors to self-proclaimed visionaries, the one trait they share is that they have rarely, if ever, worked in a school or taught in a classroom.
 Why some teachers pay attention to these people has always been a mystery.

 Education is prone to jargon and acronyms, much of which can only be described as nonsensical.
 Perhaps jargon and acronyms enhance understanding, though they seem more likely to contribute to further obfuscation.
 The continuing trend toward more edubabble is such a promising field that it made for an encapsulating title.

 The themes are wrapped with intended humor.
 Any educator, current or retired, will find a chuckle, a smile, perhaps even a guffaw or two.
 A teaching career is a wonderful yet challenging expedition that is full of adventure.
 A little edubabble humor can help navigate the more difficult terrain and make the journey that is teaching all the more enjoyable.

 (there are close to 400 entries in the glossary)